yusu79/marktree/README.md

 ```

-- Use `-L 3` to determine the depth.
+- Use `-L 3` to determine the depth:
 ```
 $ marktree -L 3 foo.md
 ├── h1